Title: The Battle for the Black Fen (part IV of The Infinite Games series)

 We are happy to be working with Annis Pratt, who has published books I, II, and III of her Infinite Games series.
 Moon Willow Press is taking on volume IV, The Battle for the Black Fen.

 Annis Pratt’s novels are full of passion for the natural world and enthusiasm for the details of everyday life.
-Her invented worlds are more realistic than fantastic, and her speculate fiction imagines ways to live in harmony with each other and with our planet.
+Her invented worlds are more realistic than fantastic, and her speculative fiction imagines ways to live in harmony with each other and with our planet.

 Volumes in The Infinite Games Series